journalmedia/jrnl-precision-ios-swift-package-public/README.md

 ## Installation

-Add the package in Xcode using the repository URL for this distribution repo, then select the version you want to use.
+Add this package in Xcode using the repository URL for this distribution repo, then select the version you want to use.

-If you prefer to declare the dependency in `Package.swift`:
+For apps that declare dependencies in `Package.swift`:

 ```swift
 dependencies: [